Condeco Outlook add-in for Exchange Sync

-When delegate permissions are applied in MS Outlook, delegates can make bookings for others in the normal way, and find a meeting space using the Condeco Outlook Add-in.
-The delegate creates an appointment in the owner’s calendar and uses the Condeco Outlook Add-in to find a meeting space.
+When delegate permissions are applied in Microsoft Outlook, delegates can make bookings for others in the normal way, and find a meeting space using the Condeco Outlook add-in.
+The delegate creates an appointment in the owner’s calendar and uses the Condeco Outlook add-in to find a meeting space.

 If the calendar owner has not yet subscribed to Condeco, the delegate can do so on their behalf.

 - If the calendar owner has not yet subscribed to Condeco the delegate is prompted to do so the first time they start the Condeco Outlook add-in from an appointment in the owner’s calendar.
 The delegate can subscribe on behalf of the calendar owner.

 - A delegate can set a favorite location and group for the calendar owner’s bookings so they are selected by default each time they create a booking for the calendar owner.
 This does not affect either the delegate’s own favorites or the favorites set by the calendar owner.

 - The Condeco Outlook add-in search results only list meeting spaces available to the calendar owner.

 - Meetings created by delegates in Outlook will appear on Your bookings and Today pages in the Condeco web application for the calendar owner but not for the delegate.

 - When a meeting space provides services, the services email is sent to the calendar owner and not the delegate.
 However, if the email is subsequently forwarded to the delegate, the delegate can access the services from the email’s deep-link to select services from Condeco, provided they are also an assigned delegate in Condeco.